Horror Story (film)

-Horror Story is a 2013 Indian Hindi-language horror film written by Vikram Bhatt and directed by Ayush Raina.
+Horror Story is a 2013 Indian Hindi-language horror thriller film written by Vikram Bhatt and directed by Ayush Raina.
 The film stars Ravish Desai and Hasan Zaidi, and is the Bollywood debut of noted television actors Nishant Malkani and Karan Kundra.
 The film was released on 13 September 2013.
 The plot revolves around a night spent by seven youngsters at a haunted hotel.
 The film received positive reviews but failed at the box office.

 Plot

 Vikrant Nerula enters alone the deserted Grandiose Hotel.
 He proceeds to Room 3046 and commits suicide by jumping off the terrace.

 Seven friends, Sam (Samraat), Maghhesh, Achint, Neel, Nina, Sonia, and Maggie, reunite in a local pub after several years to celebrate the farewell of Neel, who is going abroad.
-They learn about an abandoned hotel that was initially a mental asylum for the criminally insane but was almost destroyed in a fire.
-The ruins were refurbished into a five-star hotel.
+They learn about the abandoned hotel.
 Rumours state that the hotel owner was pushed into suicide by the ghost of an asylum inmate.
+They decide to visit the hotel for adventure.

 They try to enter the hotel through the main door, but they enter through the back door as it is locked.
 Nina observes strange phenomena, but Neel brushes her claims aside.
 They find a TV set on with no transmission or power.
 Following this, Achint and Neel hear a voice saying, "WELCOME TO DIE."
 Ignoring it as a hallucination, they proceed to Room 3046, where Sam is killed.
 The group flees in panic and realises that they are trapped inside the hotel with no way out.
 Achint and Maghhesh go to the terrace to try and find a mobile signal, but a spirit kills Maghhesh.

 A woman's ghost then terrorises the group, which drags Sonia into darkness.
 With three people dead, the remaining four find an abandoned Jeep which they use to try to get out of the hotel amidst ghostly apparitions.
 After a drive through misty areas, the group escapes, only to find that they are back at the door of Room 3046.
 They realise that the only way to escape is to survive until dawn.

 However, Sonia soon confronts them, whom Achint and Neel think is the ghost, but a tearful Sonia tells them that it is really her.
 The group learns that when the hotel was a mental asylum, a possessed girl named Maya was admitted after she murdered her entire family.
 Maya would always claim to have 'married the devil' and become very violent at the hospital, even killing the doctors and causing the fire that broke out and killed all the inmates.
 The group thus realises that it is Maya who is haunting them.